 Notice Mary’s response to this greeting.
 As far as we know, she said nothing at all.
-Instead of immediately taking this news that the Lord was with her and that she was highly favored by Him, she was troubled.
+Instead of immediately taking this news that she was highly favored, and that the Lord was with her as an honor, or even an assurance, she was troubled.
 She said nothing, but wondered what kind of greeting this was.
 She pondered the words of the angel.

 The angel continued, “Do not be afraid, Mary, for you have found favor with God.
 Behold, you will conceive and give birth to a son, and you are to give Him the name Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever.
 His kingdom will never end!”

 Certainly this was good news!
 In this, Mary could have felt greatly honored!
 Among all the women of Judah, she, a young and unknown teenager of low social standards, was chosen by God Most High to bear the Messiah!